Skip to Content

 What might start out as an offensive odor can turn out to be a troubling medical issue.

-The rotten smell in dogs is not just a wet dog smell or bad doggy breath.
+We’re not just talking about wet dog smell or bad doggy breath.

-If you feel like your dog smells rotten, it’s probably best compared to a deceased animal, decay, or meat turned bad.
+If you feel like your dog smells rotten, worst case it’s comparable to a deceased animal or meat turned bad.

-Naturally, you not only want to get rid of the smell but also make sure your pooch is healthy.
+Naturally, you want to get rid of the smell and make sure your pooch is healthy.

 A rotten smell may actually indicate an underlying medical issue.